fadymach/eclassParser/README.md

 # eclassParser
-An eClass participant parser that will allow you to see the people that are in two of your classes
+An eClass participant parser that will allow you to see the people that are in two of your classes.
+This was created to satisfy my curiosity of seeing how many people were in two or more of my classes.

 To use: